joriswitstok/lymana_absorption/README.md

 ### <a name="Running_the_fitting_script"></a>Running a test script to fit observed damping-wing absorption

 A more advanced example usage case is illustrated by running the file `example_fit.py` (again located in the `examples` folder).
-This script performs a fitting routine to the observed spectrum of GS-z13 (as in [Hainline et al. 2024]()), given a resolution curve and an intrinsic model spectrum.
+This script requires `pymultinest` (and `mpi4py`, for MPI functionality) to be installed and performs a fitting routine to the observed spectrum of GS-z13 (as in [Hainline et al. 2024]()), given a resolution curve and an intrinsic model spectrum.